tytydraco/yessleep/out/the_Animal_King.md

 Hello my name is Jack and i am a big game hunter!
 One day I was hunting for reindeer in Canada.
 I was tracking a herd when I felt someone's cold hand touch my shoulder!
 It scared me so I screamed and scared off the herd of reindeer.

-And when I turned around I saw a muscular man wearing a bear's fur and its skull had a crown.
-I told this man “what the fuck man don’t do that” the strange man told me in a thick australian accent “sorry i just wanted to ask you if you would like to join me on a hunt”?
+And when I turned around, I saw a muscular man with pale blue eyes. wearing a bear's fur and its skull had a crown.
+I told this man “What the fuck man don’t do that” the strange man told me in a thick Australian accent “sorry a just wanted to ask you if you would like to join me on a hunt”?

-I looked at this strange man and asked “what kind of hunt”?
+I looked at this strange man and asked, “what kind of hunt”?
 The man said to me “one that you’ll never forget”!
 Then he handed me a red piece of cloth.
 And said “tie this around your door that means you are coming”!

 Before he walked through the forest with loud thundering stomps I could still hear!
 When I got back to my cabin I tied the red cloth around my door knob and went to sleep.
 When I woke up I wasn't in my cozy log cabin bedroom.
 I was in a hot iron claustrophobic room. that kept being slammed by something big as water dripped in!

 When I opened my door I was in a far nicer hallway.
-It looked like one at a 5 star hotel.
+It looked like one at a 5-star hotel.
 There I saw a woman.
-She had long black hair, a muscular body and green eyes.
+She had long brown hair, a muscular body and green eyes.
 I walked up to introduce myself.
-She looked confused she said “wait there are other people going on this hunt”
+She looked confused she said “wait there are other people going on this hunt.”

-To be honest I was kinda thinking the same thing!
+To be honest I was kind of thinking the same thing!
 But then another guy came out of his room.
-He looked younger than us and was long and lanky with short brown hair.
+He looked younger than us and was long and lanky with short brown hair and a chubby face and green eyes.
 He looked confused and annoyed to see us!
 He said to us “who the fuck are you people”?

-i said “i’m jack” the woman said sheepishly “i’m corey” then another man came out of his room.
-He was big and balled with a mix of fat and muscles.
-He said “i’m toad” we all turned at him and said “hi Toad”
+I said “I’m jack” the woman said sheepishly “I’m Corey” then another man came out of his room.
+He was big and bald with a mix of fat and muscles and brown eyes.
+He said “I’m toad” we all turned at him and said “hi Toad.”

 I then asked the lanky man “So who are you”?
 He said “I am butch”!
 After that we heard the sound of a horn.
 It was coming from up the stairs at the end of the hallway.
 We walked up the stairs to see that we were on a yacht!
 And I could see the man that scared me in the woods.
 Now wearing lion skin and a lion skull on his head. holding a conch shell blowing into it!